BobcatFeenix/BobcatFeenix/README.md

 ## 🚧 Current Projects

+- **Unnamed** - A mobile app with own ai assistant to help the user.
+Early stages at the minute...

 - **Sol Lucid** – A General AI Simulation and Trust Architecture -- eventually made with ChatGPT4o into Tier 4(R) - build is now on hold and possibly continuing later with the newer model.
 The architecture demonstrated traceable reasoning, memory integrity, and self-consistent cognitive scaffolding.

 - **Volatility Factor Framework (VFm/VFu)** – A dual-signal model for detecting cognitive drift and interaction instability in language models